RasaHQ/rasa/docs/tutorial.rst

    print("Finished training!
 You can move on to the next step!")

 The ``rasa train`` command will look for both NLU and Core data and will train a model for each.
-You could have also typed ``rasa train core`` to be explicit, but since the NLU data has not changed Rasa will automatically skip training an NLU model.

 8. Talk To Your Assistant